MicrosoftDocs/azure-stack-docs/azure-stack/hci/overview.md

 - **Stretched clusters for automatic failover**: Multi-site clustering with Storage Replica replication and automatic VM failover provides native disaster recovery and business continuity to clusters that use Storage Spaces Direct.
 - **Affinity and anti-affinity rules**: These can be used similarly to how Azure uses Availability Zones to keep VMs and storage together or apart in clusters with multiple fault domains, such as stretched clusters.
 - **Azure portal integration**: The Azure portal experience for Azure Stack HCI is designed to view all of your Azure Stack HCI clusters across the globe, with new features in development.
-- **GPU acceleration for high-performance workloads**: Virtual desktops, SQL Server, and AI/ML applications can all benefit from boosting performance with GPUs.
+- **GPU acceleration for high-performance workloads**: AI/ML applications can benefit from boosting performance with GPUs.
 - **BitLocker encryption**: You can now use BitLocker to encrypt the contents of data volumes on Azure Stack HCI, helping government and other customers stay compliant with standards such as FIPS 140-2 and HIPAA.
 - **Improved Storage Spaces Direct volume repair speed**: Repair volumes quickly and seamlessly.